-- Receiver does not cache out-of-order frames - Sender has to go back and retransmit all frames after the lost frame
+- ☐ The receiver does not cache out-of-order frames - □ The sender has to go back and retransmit all frames after the lost frame.

-- □ TCP has similarities with GBN/selective repeat, but does not explicitly use these, correct? - Is there a standard on how long a message is held on to after it is sent?
+- TCP has similarities with GBN/selective repeat but does not explicitly use these, correct? - Is there a standard on how long a message is held on to after it is sent?
 Could the sender respond to a Nack 0 after Message 3 is sent?